This post is sponsored by Prego & Yummly; all opinions are my own.

 - Top and Broil!

 Top with mozzarella cheese and broil on high (550 degrees) for 6-8 minutes until filling is heated through and cheese is melted.
 You can also bake at 350 for 20 minutes, then broil for 2-3 minutes, if you don’t want to keep too close of an eye on things.

 Making this recipe is Eazy Peazy, but here are a few tips and tricks for making it turn out perfect every time.

 - Heat Filling: One of the biggest concerns is not having your filling heated up all the way when the cheese on top is golden brown.
 You can eliminate this concern by baking first for 20-30 minutes, or simply warming the filling up a bit before stuffing the squash.
-This can be done in the microwave, or stove top.
+This can be done in the microwave, or stovetop.

 - Avoid Overcooking: You can cook your spaghetti squash in your preferred way, but be careful to not overcook.
-This can be difficult since spaghetti squash come in different sizes.
+This can be difficult since spaghetti squash comes in different sizes.
 However, if cooking in a pressure cooker, the biggest tip is to quick release pressure.
 It will keep cooking if you let the pressure release naturally.

 - Chop Small: Remember you are stuffing the cavity of a spaghetti squash, and eating your meal right out of the skin, like a dish.
-So you want the ingredients you stuff it with to be in edible sized pieces.
+So you want the ingredients you stuff it with to be in edible–sized pieces.
 Chop your broccoli small, shred or dice chicken small, and that way each bite is great!

 Make Ahead and Storage

 This recipe can be made up to 2 days ahead and reheated: